Smalltown Boy: Music video

-The music video for "Smalltown Boy" was directed by Bernard Rose, who had directed the video for "Relax", by another openly gay band, Frankie Goes to Hollywood, the previous year.
+The music video was directed by Bernard Rose, who had directed the video for "Relax", by Frankie Goes to Hollywood, another band whose co-founders are gay, the previous year.
 Rose said Bronski Beat felt "Relax" was too mainstream and upbeat, and wanted to convey a more serious message.
 The Independent described the "Smalltown Boy" video as "stark" and "grounded".
 The original concept was to base the video on a cottaging scene, but this was vetoed by the London Recordings executive Colin Bell.
 The video was filmed at a leisure centre in East London.

 In the video, a boy (played by Somerville) and his friends are at a leisure centre, watching a young man in Speedos dive into a pool.
 When the man smiles, the boy is encouraged and later makes a pass at him in the changing room.
 However, the man reacts badly, and he and his friends later follow the boy and gay-bash him.
 As a policeman explains the incident to the boy's parents (outing him in the process), his mother breaks down and his father becomes angry to the point of almost striking the boy, who then resolves to leave his "small town" for London.
-As he leaves, his mother hugs him, but while his father gives him money, he refuses to shake his hand.
+As he leaves, his mother hugs him, and his father gives the boy some money, though he refuses to shake his son's hand.
 On the train the boy is joined by other members of Bronski Beat.
 They smile and laugh as they disembark in London to start their new life.

 Rose said the video depicted a common experience for gay people and that Bronski Beat wanted to draw attention to homophobia.
 Wade likened it to the films of Mike Leigh and Ken Loach.
 Bell said it created opportunities for later videos with gay themes by artists such as Pet Shop Boys and George Michael.